The-Pipeline-Framework/pipelineframework-contracts/README.md

 The published parent POM exists so artifact POMs remain resolvable; applications do not depend on it directly.
 None of these artifacts loads a Quarkus or Spring runtime implementation.
-Runtime hosts, worker implementations, provider clients, resolved credentials, and tenant policy belong in their owning integration repositories.
+Runtime hosts, worker implementations, Connector/provider implementations, resolved credentials, and tenant policy belong in their owning integration repositories.
+Deployment wiring also stays outside this repository.

 Build with an isolated Maven repository: